Aimée R. Kreimer, Ph.D

 Rockville, MD 20850

-- The performance of prophylactic HPV vaccine
+- The performance of prophylactic HPV vaccines, with a particular focus on single-dose efficacy;

-- Understanding the natural history of HPV infections at multiple anatomic sites;
+- Understanding the natural history of HPV infections at multiple anatomic sites; and,

 Kreimer AR, Struyf F, Del Rosario-Raymundo MR, Hildesheim A, Skinner SR, Wacholder S, Garland SM, Herrero R, David MP, Wheeler CM, Costa Rica Vaccine Trial Study Group Authors., González P, Jiménez S, Lowy DR, Pinto LA, Porras C, Rodriguez AC, Safaeian M, Schiffman M, Schiller JT, Schussler J, Sherman ME, PATRICIA Study Group Authors., Bosch FX, Castellsague X, Chatterjee A, Chow SN, Descamps D, Diaz-Mitoma F, Dubin G, Germar MJ, Harper DM, Lewis DJ, Limson G, Naud P, Peters K, Poppe WA, Ramjattan B, Romanowski B, Salmeron J, Schwarz TF, Teixeira JC, Tjalma WA, HPV PATRICIA Principal Investigators/Co-Principal Investigator Collaborators., GSK Vaccines Clinical Study Support Group..
 Efficacy of fewer than three doses of an HPV-16/18 AS04-adjuvanted vaccine: combined analysis of data from the Costa Rica Vaccine and PATRICIA Trials.
 Lancet Oncol.
 2015;16(7):775-86.